- Of Bavarian Brewery

 ADS - From Newspapers

 NEON SIGNS - Background

-Circa 1942: This neon "spinner sign" on the right made by Neon Works was for the new owners of Bavarian Brewing Co. beginning in 1938, the Schott Brothers.
+c.1942: This neon "spinner sign" was made by Neon Works for the new owners of Bavarian Brewing Co. beginning in 1938, the Schott Brothers.
 Their names as owners and operators of the brewery are noted on the bottom of the sign.
 Spinner signs are unusual and this one for Bavarian Beer is rare.
 In order to view the image in motion, in both light and in the dark, please click here.
 Image and sign information is courtesy of David Green and CincySigns.

-Circa 1949 - 1956. the most common Bavarian's Old Style signs were three color signs using yellow, white and blue, as shown below.
+c.
+1949 - 1956: The most common Bavarian's Old Style signs were three color signs using yellow, white and blue, as shown below.
 The color yellow used in all of these signs is from helium.
 Sometimes the lettering changed to italic and on draft was added.
-There were also some color variations depicted on the last two images in the group below, and one of these indicate an alcohol content of 6%.
+There were also some color variations in the first letter of "Bavarian's" depicted on the last two images in the group below, and one of these indicate an alcohol content of 6%.